 Year 7 Admissions key dates:

-Deadline for lodging appeals to be heard before the summer holidays: 28 April 2023
+Deadline for lodging appeals to be heard before the summer holidays: 26 April 2024 (please see link below for Appeal form)

 Our uniform consists of: